10. 26. 22

 But finally, the economic hardships facing many families in America, inflation increasing the costs of virtually everything from food to gas, can be alleviated by offering financing options that provide a powerful tool that allows patients to afford care and practices to receive payment.

-Rectangle Health’s partnership with an industry leader in healthcare financing gives practices the ability to offer their patients financing as part of our Care Now, Pay LaterSM program.
-This CNPL® approach helps patients receive the care they need with affordable options and terms that work within their budget.
-Care Now, Pay Later patient financing allows providers to deliver care while getting paid for it over time.
+Rectangle Health’s partnership with an industry leader in healthcare financing gives practices the ability to offer their patients financing as part of our patient financing program.
+This approach helps patients receive the care they need with affordable options and terms that work within their budget.
+Patient financing allows providers to deliver care while getting paid for it over time.

 Managing the cash flow is the heartbeat of any business, and our technology is doing just that.
 Practices implementing automation into their workflows are seeing less burnout and greater satisfaction from their patients and their employees due to staff not having to spend an inordinate amount of time manually logging patient payments into their patient ledger.
 These practices are not printing statements, mailing them, or having the cost of going to the post office and managing the cost of the postage machine.
 Rectangle Health’s Practice Management Bridge® (PMB) is the tool practices use to improve office workflows.
 PMB will help engage patients, so practices can get paid more effectively and give them the tools to afford care during these difficult economic times.